zapabob/ROCm/docs/reference/rocmcc/rocmcc.md

   Prints offload capabilities of the underlying system.
 This option is used by the language runtime to select an image when multiple images are available.
 A capability must exist for each requirement of the selected image.
 :::

-There are symbolic link aliases amdgpu-offload-arch and nvidia-arch for offload-arch.
-These aliases return 1 if no amdgcn GPU or cuda GPU is found.
+There are symbolic link aliases `amdgpu-offload-arch` and `nvidia-arch` for `offload-arch`.
+These aliases return 1 if no AMD GCN GPU or CUDA GPU is found.
 These aliases are useful in determining whether architecture-specific tests should be run or to conditionally load architecture-specific software.

-#### Command-Line Simplification Using offload-arch Flag
+#### Command-Line Simplification Using `offload-arch` Flag

 Legacy mechanism of specifying offloading target for OpenMP involves using three flags, `-fopenmp-targets`, `-Xopenmp-target`, and `-march`.
 The first two flags